 Oh, the cake!

-I knew as soon as we decided on a mermaid theme for Trouble’s 4th birthday that a sand castle cake would be perfect.
+I knew as soon as we decided on a mermaid theme for Annie’s 4th birthday that a sand castle cake would be perfect.
 I had seen a few really photos on Pinterest, I just couldn’t find any detailed instructions.
 Since paying hundreds of dollars for a professionally decorated cake was out of the question, I decided to go with plan B: wing it!

 I kinda prefer plan B anyways. 😉

 Let me just start by saying that I am not a professional baker, or even anything close to it, but what I lack in technical skill I make up for with sheer determination.
 I’m not going to lie, this cake took forever and a day to make.
 It was truly a labor of love.
 But, when all is said and done I was so happy I put in the time because it truly was the focal point of the entire party.
-Luckily I already had most of the cake ingredients already on hand in my stockpile.
+Luckily I already had most of the cake ingredients already on hand.

 Now, a word about cakes.
 I am not a professional baker, but I do love to bake.
 After trying lots of from-scratch cake recipes, I decided that boxed cake mixes are much easier, the texture is often better, and they taste just as good.
 However, the frosting makes HUGE difference!
 I almost always make this homemade cream cheese buttercream frosting for my cakes.
 It is super easy and SO much better than the store-bought stuff!